RiseTech UnifyID API Documentation

 Direct API Integration

-For applications that cannot use SAML or require a deeply integrated, custom user interface, this pattern allows you to directly manage the QR code display and verification flow.
+For applications that cannot use SAML or require a custom user interface.

 Initiate a verification request and receive a QR code